-Source: Eastleigh Borough Council 2020
+Source: Eastleigh Borough Council 2021

 4.2.24 The submitted Local Plan (2016-2036) includes proposed policy content which states that residential sites where possible should include provision for self and custom build development.
-There were no known planning applications for self-build plots which were received during base period 5.
-The Council estimates that the number of dwellings suitable for self-build was 6 dwellings in base period 5,
+There were no known planning applications for self-build plots which were received during base period 6.
+The Council estimates that the number of dwellings suitable for self-build was 11 dwellings in base period 6, 6 dwellings in base period 5, 7 dwellings in base period 4, 7 dwellings in base period 3 and 6 dwellings in base period 2 and that this was based on the permitted developments for one dwelling and national estimates on the proportion of likely self-build.